the-development/flex/README.md

 - To report one that is not yet fixed, open an issue.

 Feature requests:
 - **Always** open an issue first before implementing and proposing a new feature.
 This is only so I can make sure the theme doesn't become bloated with too many features.
+This way, I can determine if an idea is something that makes sense for the theme's design.

 If in doubt, you can always ask me on Twitter: [@jeffxmn](https://twitter.com/jeffxmn)